 That depends upon what you intend to store.
 Most of these floor safes are not large enough for you to be able to store rifles or shotguns.
 However, if you have a number of handguns, a large number of important documents, and other valuables you may need a larger size safe.

-This is a question that is based upon the size of your safe.
-Many of the models you have reviewed have been under 100 pounds, meaning that if you have the equipment you could likely install the safe on your own.
+It depends upon the size of your safe.
+Many of the models we have reviewed have been under 100 pounds, meaning that if you have the equipment you could likely install the safe on your own.
 However, a model that weighs 150 pounds or more can be a real challenge to try to install on your own.
 Plus, if you want to make sure that the safe is securely locked into the foundation you may want to look into hiring a professional.